The 'New' Chair

 Stamped beneath the right arm with “Kaufmann Liverpool”—a cabinet maker listed in Gore's Directory of 1911—the chair bore a striking resemblance to the earlier LeMarteleur deck chair, with only minor differences.
 Its provenance included documentation dating back to the 1970s, when it had even been considered for donation to the Fall River Titanic Museum.
 A period photograph from 1912 shows nine or ten similar deck chairs stacked aboard the cable ship Mackay-Bennett, which returned to Halifax with over 300 bodies and floating wreckage from the Titanic disaster.

 Ian ultimately secured the chair at auction and brought it to his home on Cape Cod.
-“I always regretted parting with the first chair—especially with the way that auction went forward just after September 11, 2001,” Ian reflects.
-“So I leapt at the opportunity to acquire another.”
+“I always regretted parting with the first chair—especially with the way that auction went forward just after September 11, 2001,” Ian says.
+“When I heard about this second chair, I knew the universe was giving me another chance.”